Annual Compliance for Foreign Assets

 Upload on RBI FLAIR Portal

 Login to the FLAIR portal using your Entity Identification Number (EIN).
-Upload the validated XML file and confirm the details.
-Ensure that the uploaded file matches the information provided in your financial records.
+Upload the validated XML file and confirm the details match your financial records.

 Confirmation and Filing Acknowledgement